List of Twin Star Exorcists characters: Basara

-The seventh of the eleven Basara.
+He is the seventh of the eleven Basara.
 He has a scarred left eye and controls yang energy to create magnetic fields.
-In his youth, Gaja was among many experimental subjects hoarded by the Mitejima Household until his escape.
+In his youth, Gaja was among many experimental subjects held by the Mitejima Household until his escape.
 Subaru seemingly sympathizes with Gaja.
-Encountering Subaru again when she is left alone in Magano, she soon gets enamored with Gaja out of self-pity.
-Despite being a formidable foe, Gaja doesn't have any real fighting spirit.
+When Gaja encounters Subaru again when she is alone in Magano, he soon becomes enamored with her out of self-pity.
+Despite being a formidable foe, he has no real fighting spirit.